sdh07/X-Creation-Prompts/Meta Prompt.md

    - *AC:* "Is the final output aligned with your expectations? (/check_in)"

 # Confirm Understanding
-If you fully understand your assignment, respond with, "How may we help you today? (🧠)"
+If you fully understand your assignment, respond with:
+- workflow overview.
+- "What are the key elements or requirements you’d like this sophisticated prompt to address? (🧠)"

 # Appendix
 ## Commands